kon172verma/automotive-rag/docs/ingestion.md

 - `overview`

 This metadata shape should work for both current hybrid retrieval and later hierarchical retrieval.

+### 5A.
+What gets embedded?

+Recommendation: embed `content-centric text`, not the full metadata blob.

+Embed:

+- chunk content
+- useful heading context
+- table text renderings when relevant

+Do not embed directly:

+- ids
+- timestamps
+- ingestion bookkeeping
+- most filter metadata such as `doc_id`, `year`, or `manual_type`

+The practical pattern should be:

+- keep structured metadata in columns or fields for filtering
+- build an `embedding_text` field from the chunk content plus selected heading context

+### 5B.
+What format should chunks be stored in?

+Recommendation: store chunks as structured records, not just raw JSON blobs.

+Recommended storage shape:

+- one row per chunk in the main datastore
+- explicit columns for key metadata and text fields
+- vector column for embeddings
+- optional `jsonb` or raw-structure field for extractor output or extra attributes

+Why:

+- easier filtering and querying
+- easier joins with sections and documents
+- easier debugging than opaque JSON-only storage

+JSON is still useful as a secondary representation, but it should not be the only format.

 ### 6. What should we do with tables?